Planning a vacation is not the easiest thing to do in the world.

 Step 4: check out the entry requirements

 Before deciding on where you really want to go and asking for a vacation at work, check that you can actually get into the country.

-I’ve read some horror stories of people not reading the requirements properly and getting deported.
+I’ve read some horror stories of people not reading the requirements properly and getting deported or denied entry to the country.

 Check out things like if you need a visa, what vaccinations are needed (not just Covid, but others as well), if you need a return flight ticket printed, do you need to quarantine on entry and so on.
 If you plan to drive, check if your driver’s licence is accepted.

 The best places to look are your own country’s Foreign Affairs ministry’s website and the equivalent website of the country you’d like to visit.
 Or just google “entry requirements country”.
 Make sure to look at reliable sources that have been updated not so long ago.